Accelerator Coaster: Restraints

 Most Accelerator Coasters use restraints that consist of a U-shaped lap bar that locks into place.
-The lap bar is also secured by seat belts that run between the legs of riders.
-In addition, the restraint system features a unique over-the-shoulder restraint (OTSR) harness designed for comfort and fast loading times.
+The restraint system features an over-the-shoulder restraint (OTSR) harness designed for comfort and fast loading times.
 Only three Accelerator Coasters have a lap bar restraint without the over-the-shoulder harness - Xcelerator, Top Thrill Dragster and Formula Rossa.

 Another notable feature is the locking system, which uses two hydraulic cylinders for redundancy (in case one fails) rather than relying on the older ratchet design.
 While a ratchet-based restraint locks at one of several positions that can be too loose or uncomfortably tight, the hydraulic system allows the restraints to be pulled down and locked in any position to better match a rider's body dimensions.
 In the extremely unlikely case where both locking cylinders fail, the restraints are still held down by a seat belt.

 The newer over-the-shoulder design allows for faster load times, as opposed to lap bars.
 With lap-bar designs, riders must rely on a seat belt around their waist as a backup restraint.
-It must be checked by ride attendants before the lap bar can be lowered, significantly slowing load times.
-In contrast, the over-the-shoulder restraints are simply held down with a seatbelt.
-This means that guests can pull down their own restraints and buckle their own belts saving ride attendants time.
+It must be checked first by ride attendants before the lap bar can be lowered and checked, significantly slowing load times.
+In contrast, the over-the-shoulder restraints are held down with a seatbelt on the outside of the primary restraint.
+This means that guests can pull down their own restraints and buckle their own belts saving ride attendants time by checking both simultaneously.

+For trains that have the over-the-shoulder design, it is possible to swap out the hard, plastic straps that connect the primary bar originally installed to the pivot point with softer cushioned straps.

 Variations

 Most Accelerator Coasters are launched from the station, but there are some that advance the train to a separate launch area, either for theming reasons (Superman Escape) or to allow multiple trains to be loaded simultaneously (Top Thrill Dragster and Kingda Ka).
 For layouts that have the top hat element, a mechanism is in place to deal with the occasional occurrence of rollbacks where a train fails to pass the peak height of the element and rolls backwards returning to the point of launch.
-Another set of magnetic brakes found at the final brake run also exist on the launch track to stop the train during a rollback.
+A set of retractable magnetic brakes also found at the final brake run exist on the launch track to stop the train during a rollback.